Bust those myths about making bread

 What you should do: Add between 1 and 1.5% of fresh yeast or 0.5% and 0.75% of dried yeast to your recipe.
-Eg for 1 kilo of flour it would be between 10 and 15 grams of fresh yeast, 5 and 7.5% (round up to 8 g) dried yeast.
+Eg for 1 kilo of flour it would be between 10 and 15 grams of fresh yeast, 5 and 7.5% (round up to 8 g) dried instant yeast.
+NB If it is dough that includes butter and/or eggs you will add a higher percentage of flour.

 I have some bread proving in the fridge at the moment.
 I did not need to ‘put it in a warm place to prove’ as instructions might say or put it in the airing cupboard.
 Nor do I need to turn my oven into a prover by turning the heat on for a short time, then turning it off.

 The key is to get your dough to the right temperature when you knead it.
-It should be between 24 and 26°C when you have finished kneading.
+It should be between 24 and 26°C (78° F)when you have finished kneading.
 How do you achieve this?
 By starting with water at the right temperature.
 I’ve a separate article on water temperature, but essentially, add the temperature of the room (in centigrade) to the temperature of the flour and take away from 60 (the base temperature).
 So, if you are somewhere hot, your water is going to need to be very cold.
 If you are somewhere very cold, it will need to be pretty warm.

 In the recipe below, for Ooni pizza, 100°C water is added to 20°C tap water.
 I’d suggest that is a very easy way to kill the yeast!

 As I kneaded my dough to 25°C, I was able to put it in the fridge.
 I can even leave it overnight and it will still make great bread.

 What you should do: Check the formula above and use water at the correct temperature in your dough.
 This works for both yeasted and breads with sourdough.